arye-eidelman/arye-eidelman/README.md

-- 👋 Hi, I’m Arye Eidelman @arye-dov-eidelman
+- 👋 Hi, I’m Arye Eidelman @arye-eidelman
 - 👀 I’m interested in Typescript, React, Ruby on Rails, Python.
 - 🙄 I’m Not interested PHP or redux (unless you **really** know why and how your project benefits from it)
 - 📫 Reachable via email at aryedoveidelman@gmail.com